AIRMETs Vs. SIGMETS: What’s the Difference?

 Conclusion

 Knowing how to read SIGMETs and AIRMETs is an important part of being a pilot.
-Understanding AIRMETs and SIGMETs help you make smart decisions about your flight.
+Learning more about G-AIRMETs and SIGMETs helps you make better decisions about your flight.

 Your decisions could include whether to continue, change your route, or even cancel if the weather looks risky.